willpatterson/SamStat/README.rst

 SamStat
 *******

-SamStat is a custom application for a specific bioinformatics application pipeline.
+SamStat is a custom script used in a bioinformatics pipeline.

 SamStat preforms the following operations on corrispoding .sam file and .gff
 files: